slowstabs/CTF-Writeups/Memlabs/Lab4.md

 So therefore, I ran `filescan` to find the address, to then extract. (nvm brainfart dunno what it is yet, got the address tho, maybe useful -> `0x000000003fd095b0` )

-Got stuck for a while so I tried using `clipboard` and found nothing again.
+Got stuck for a while so I tried using `clipboard` and `screenshot` and found nothing again.
 So I looked at another writeup... and it told me to brute force so I used `filescan` to brute every single common file extention possible.
 So I used the following cmd and listed the files:

 `vol2 -f MemoryDump_Lab4.raw --profile=Win7SP0x64 filescan | grep -i '\\Users\\' | grep -i "jpg\|jpeg\|png\|bmp\|txt\|exe\|py" `